DiFaReli++: Diffusion Face Relighting with Consistent Cast Shadows: Approach

 \subsection{Background: Conditional DDIM \& DiffAE}

 Our method relies on a conditional Denoising Diffusion Implicit Model (DDIM) \cite{song2021denoising}, which is a variant of diffusion models \cite{pmlr-v37-sohl-dickstein15, ho2020denoising, NEURIPS2019_3001ef25}.
-(For a full review and notation convention, please refer to \cite{song2021denoising}.)
 Unlike standard diffusion models, DDIM uses a non-Markovian inference process that relies on the conditional distribution $q(\vect{x}_{t-1} \mid \xt, \xzero)$ that is conditioned on $\xzero$ (the original image) in addition to $\xt$.
 One important implication is that the generative process can be made deterministic, allowing us to deterministically map $\xT \sim \mathcal{N}(\vect{0}, \vect{I})$ to $\xzero$ and vice versa.
 Here the mapping from $\xzero$ to $\xT$ can be viewed as the encoding of an input image $\xzero$ to a latent variable $\xT$.

 Diffusion Autoencoders (DiffAE) \cite{preechakul2022diffusion} show that such image encoding yields $\xT$ that contains little semantic information about the input image $\xzero$ and propose to condition the DDIM also on a learnable latent variable $\vect{z}$ predicted from a separate image encoder.
 By jointly training the image encoder and the DDIM, the encoded $\vect{z}$ now captures meaningful semantics, while the encoded $\xT$, inferred by reversing the deterministic generative process of the DDIM, captures the rest of the information not encoded in $\vect{z}$, such as stochastic variations.
 The resulting latent code ($\vect{z}$, $\xT$) can also be decoded back to the input image near-perfectly using the same conditional DDIM.
-By modifying the semantic latent variable $\vect{z}$ and decoding the new ($\vect{z}'$, $\xT$), DiffAE can manipulate semantic attributes of a real input image---a capability that inspires our work.
+By modifying the semantic latent $\vect{z}$ and decoding the new ($\vect{z}'$, $\xT$), DiffAE can manipulate semantic attributes of a real input image---a capability that inspires our work.